aemulare/Lab-Sequence/README.md

 # Sequence

-Demonstrates the sequence of items (int, float, double, char, strings) and operations with them
+Model of an sequence of items (int, float, double, char, strings) and operations with them.

 ## Project Assignment